Mathpix/spectra-review-paper-competition/submissions/unsupervised_domain_adaptation_for_image_classification.md

 ## 5 - Conclusion
 ---

 Classical machine models are too dependent to their training distribution to the point where they can become inefficient with observations coming from a slight variation  of this distribution.
 To overcome this hurdle it is common to collect and label data from the new distribution on which we want to evaluate the model so that we can re-train it.
 However, collecting and labelling data is often time consuming and re-training the model can also take some times.
-That's why we proposed in this review to discuss about **domain adaptative** strategies enabling to help a model to generalize its learning to distributions close to its training distribution.
+In this review we discussed about **domain adaptative** strategies enabling to help an image classifier to generalize its learning to distributions close to its training distribution without fine-tuning.

 The classical way to proceed for acheving domain adaptation consists in mapping the source and the target distributions in a space where they look similar so that the model can rely on transferable features for its predictions.
 We have discussed here about two interesting strategies proposed in 2015 enabling to achieve that goal.
 To the extent when it answers to a real and crucal need in the industry, this topic is still current and since then, other strategies have been proposed (see  [[4]](https://arxiv.org/pdf/1603.04779.pdf) for instance).